 There are two main types of diabetes, type 1 and type 2.
 Type 1 diabetes is an auto-immune condition which means that the pancreas is damaged and does not produce enough insulin.
 Someone with type 1 diabetes will need to inject insulin on a regular basis, and will also have to manage their condition by following a careful diet.
 Type 2 diabetes is a condition which means that the body is not producing enough insulin, or that they are ‘insulin resistant’.
 This is usually managed through diet and exercise.

 When you are diagnosed with diabetes, you may be given a diabetic diet food list that covers things to eat and things to avoid.

 This suggests whole grains and starches as the bulk of the diet, with vegetables eaten in quantity as well.
 They recommend some fruit (2-4 servings per day) and some milk (2-3 servings per day), along with meat or a high protein meat substitute.
-Fats, sweets and alcohol on are classed as things that should be strictly limited, and consumed only for special occasions.
+Fats, sweets, and alcohol are classed as things that should be strictly limited and consumed only for special occasions.

 What are the Nutritional Needs of a Diabetic?

 Overall, nutrition for diabetes is very similar to nutrition for someone who is not suffering from the condition.
 For good health, the human body needs the correct balance of protein and healthy fats.
 Some carbohydrates are useful for energy as well, and it is important to get enough dietary fiber.
 Often, diabetic diet recipes are so worried about avoiding things that might spike a person’s blood sugar that they forget about grains and starches that are an important source of fiber.

 When you are considering nutrition for diabetes, make sure that you include lots of vegetables and quality protein sources.
 Once those are included, for the most part, the rest of the diet will take care of itself if you avoid sugary drinks, cakes, and snacks.